NevzatTalay/Capstone-Data-Scientist-Project-Sparkify/README.md

 ### 3. Data Wrangling

 - Transformation of registration and timestamp columns into Unix time.
 - Removal of rows with no user or session ID.
+The reason is that users with no userId is just the people visiting webpage with no registration or people are trying to register.
 - Creation of a user dataframe for churn activities (churn_matrice).

 ### 4. Feature Engineering